tlietz/collaborlist/README.md

 2) A user changes the contents of a `list item`.

 Once an `editing` message is broadcasted, the process that broadcasted the message will start a countdown to send a `remove_edit` message to all connected client.
-Every message broadcast for a specific `list item` resets that timer.
+Every message broadcast for a specific `list item` cancels the countdown process and starts a new one.

 Another way to implement this could be to have a single Genserver handle the countdowns and broadcasting the `remove_edit` messages.
 The benefit of doing this is that it takes workload off each client process.